gratzc/vagrant-cf10/README.md

 # ColdFusion 10 Vagrant Environment
 This is a [Vagrant](http://vagrantup.com) project for [ColdFusion 10](http://www.adobe.com/products/coldfusion-family.html) development.

-There are two Vagrantfiles for this project depending on how you are managing your Vagrant environments.

 ## Prerequietes
 1. [Vagrant](http://downloads.vagrantup.com) installed
  - Requires [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed